lazjen/zkfss/README.md

 * The boolean value is stored at /zkfss/X.
 * If hostname subkey is set, and the hostname is "myHost", then an override value for the host is stored at "/zkfss/X/myHost".
 * If an application name is set, e.g. "myApp", then an override value for the application is stored at "/zkfss/X/myApp".
+* If hostname subkey is set, and the hostname is "myHost" and an application name is set, e.g. "myApp", then an override value for the application is stored at "/zkfss/X/myApp/myHost"

 Feature switch values are evaluated in the following order:

+* Host name node value override of an Application name node value
 * Application name node value override
 * Host name node value override
 * Feature Switch node value